cynthiaachung/micb575-team3/R/Alpha-Beta Diversity/README.md

 - Supplemental 1 with stats DONE

 Figure 2:
-- Figure 2 plots and stats DONE
+- Figure 2 plot and stats DONE
 - Supplemental 2 DONE (don't need stats)

+Figure 3:
+- Plot and stats

 Figure 4:
-- Figure 4 plots and stats DONE
+- Figure 4 plot and stats DONE

 For figure 5, see other folder